What Would You Do (WWYD): 8 Considerations to Choosing a Law School

 You should fully understand the financial implications of attending law school by mapping out your financial obligations at each, including competing scholarship offers.
 Consider your comfort level with paying for your legal education with student loans and critically assess whether your expected salary will allow you to support those loan repayments based on your career goals.
 Miami Law’s Financing Your Legal Education page can provide additional information and resources to help you plan for law school.

 #8.
-School Culture - Are you a good fit for the school, and is the school a good fit for you?
+Law School Culture - Are you a good fit for the school, and is the school a good fit for you?

 Ultimately, can you see yourself thriving at that institution for the next three years?
 If possible, visit the schools you are seriously considering by scheduling a tour, arranging a class visit, or attending an admitted student day.
 Connect with faculty, current students, and alumni to gain a sense of the school's culture.
 Admitted students are encouraged to explore everything Miami Law offers and experience the enriching and collaborative learning environment.